centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 > The configuration of authorizations via the OpenID Connect protocol has evolved.
 Automatic addition to a contact
 > group and role management have been improved.
 It is necessary to review your OpenID Connect configuration.

-> In /monitoring/resources API, ‘severity_level’ api return key has been replaced by a json object ‘severity’ containing id, level, name and icon.
+> In the /monitoring/resources API, the ‘severity_level’ api return key has been replaced by a json object called ‘severity’, containing the id, level, name and icon of the severity.

 ## Centreon Collect